 “We wanted to make sure that the messages applied to everyone, and that they actively contradicted the victim-blaming that we often see in sexual assault cases,” said Blamey.

 As students arrived for the start of the 2014–2015 school year, the posters were already up across campus.
 A print ad featured images of all sixteen posters, and electronic versions were displayed on digital screens.

 During the 2015 spring semester, the campaign introduced a set of twenty-second video spots, featuring the “…does not mean yes” messages spoken by a diverse group of students.
 They were added to the university’s YouTube channel and communicated via social media throughout the month of April in conjunction with Sexual Assault Awareness Month.

 Also in April, the center held a “Hike the Hill in Heels” event, during which men and women donned high heels and marched from the Torchbearer in Circle Park to Ayres Hall to raise awareness about sexual assault.
-Teams paid entry fees to walk in the march, and all money raised went to the Helen Ross McNabb Center Sexual Assault Center of
+Teams paid entry fees to walk in the march, and all money raised went to the Helen Ross McNabb Center Sexual Assault Center of East Tennessee.

 The initial campaign was well received, drawing praise as a model program at a sexual violence prevention conference and earning both a Special Judges Award and a silver ADDY award in the American Advertising Association’s East Tennessee competition.
 It also won a gold award from the Tennessee College Public Relations Association.

 An expanded campaign is in the works for 2015–2016, with a series of new elements to encourage further discussion of consent and related issues along with a fresh set of…does not mean yes” messages drawn from student submissions.

 “It’s our intent to keep moving students forward in their thinking on this issue.
 The first steps are always the most challenging, and now we have something solid to build on,” said Blamey.